ankitsahu84/titanic/README.md

 1       Sex  2.142192
 3  Embarked  1.359368

-Based on the VIF values I deleted Age and Fareband

-and not the VIF is as below
+Based on the VIF values I deleted Age and Fareband and now the VIF is as below

    Features       vif
 0    Pclass  3.344212
 4   isAlone  2.502779